Do you remember that D+ essay in high school?

 • You learn things you can apply later.

-• My final proofing gets to you more quickly.
+• My final editing or proofing gets to you more quickly.

 • Everything can go more smoothly in the future.